 - Create concrete security policies that include but are not limited to complex password creation and end.

 - Set up a website filter to block access to mischievous websites.

 - Encrypting all sensitive company data.

 - Constant network monitoring.
-It will assist you in identifying phishing and ransomware threats while keeping a close watch on your network’s traffic.
+It will aid you in finding phishing and ransomware threats while keeping a close watch on your network’s traffic.